By Mike Kocsis | 7 minutes read | Last updated: October 6, 2025 Categories: Testosterone

 Seborrheic dermatitis is a skin condition that mainly affects scalps.
 Scaly, inflamed patches having dandruff develop on your scalp and oily areas like ears, sides of your nose, and eyebrows.

-You can easily improve this kind of hair loss by bringing healthy changes to your lifestyle.
+You can easily treat hair loss caused by poor habits by bringing healthy changes to your lifestyle.

 It is a psychological condition in which the patient pulls out their hair.
 It can develop at any age; however, it is more common in 9 to 13-year-old children.